rh0dy/google-workspace-alerts-wodle/README.md

 - Wazuh server (version 4.x or higher)
 - Python 3.10+
 - Google Workspace with Alert Center
-- Google Cloud Platform project with the Admin SDK API enabled (see below)
+- Google Cloud Platform project with the Admin SDK API enabled and a service account (see below)
-- Google service account with appropriate permissions

 ## Google API Authentication